-Visiting a college can make the world of a difference when it comes to your final decision.
-The atmosphere and vibes you receive from the campus/student body are of the utmost importance.
+Visiting a college can make a world of difference when it comes to making your final decision.
+The atmosphere and vibes you receive from the campus/student body are extremely important and you should trust your gut instinct.
 After all, you are going to live there for the next few years of your life—it should feel like home!

 Most colleges provide campus tour information on their websites.
 Simply visit their admissions site and register for a time to tour the school.

-Once you have a list of schools you can see yourself attending, the only step left is to apply!
+Once you have a few in mind, the only step left is to apply!
 It sounds simple, but a lot of time and hard work go into this last step.
-Read through these tips to get yourself organized and ready to send in your application.
+You should be prepared to:

-- Look up each school’s application deadlines (early and regular) and write them on your calendar/planner.
+- Look up each school’s application deadline (early and regular) and write them on your calendar/planner.

 - Make a list of all the requirements you need from each school.
 Keep in mind that some schools might differ in what they ask of you.
 Some prefer ACT scores while some prefer SAT scores—so be sure you know which test, or both, that you need to take.

-Applying to college can be overwhelming.
+Applying for college can be overwhelming.
 How do you portray your best attributes and accomplishments to an admissions officer who only has the chance to get to know you through writing?
-Colleges and universities recognize the uniqueness of a student who has been involved in study abroad opportunities.
-Therefore, this is your opportunity to share an experience that many students may not have had the courage or self-confidence to do.
+Colleges and universities recognize the uniqueness of a student who studied abroad while in high school.

 College Essay Tips

-If you are wondering how to simmer down many months’ worth of travel into one short essay, here are a few tips and tricks to help you get started.
+If you are wondering how to condense months worth of travel into one short essay, here are a few tips and tricks to help you get started.

-Getting all of your ideas on paper, while staying organized, can be difficult.
-You may not know where to even begin.
-Therefore it is important to think about how this whole experience started in the first place.
-Ask yourself the following questions, and jot down some of your ideas.
-Remember to keep in mind your previous interests and passions that contributed to your ambition to study abroad.
+It’s important to think about how this whole experience started in the first place.
+Ask yourself the following questions, and jot down some ideas.

-- What made you want to begin the unique experience to study abroad?
+- What made you want to experience studying abroad in High School?

 - Think about how you prepared for this experience and what your expectations were.
-In what ways were your expectations met or not met?
+How were your expectations met or not met?